 To be clear, commodity businesses, such as miners, are very risky and carry tremendous operating risks.
 As such, I focus on commodity businesses with strong balance sheets that I believe can survive a prolonged period of depressed commodity prices.
 It doesn’t matter if you can buy an asset-heavy business at a large discount if the company doesn’t have the balance sheet required to survive the cycle.
 I’ve seen many commodity companies worth much more than their stock price go bankrupt in commodity bear markets.
 They simply ran out of time and liquidity.
 Ideally, I prefer commodity stocks and miners with no debt, but they’re almost as rare as the metals themselves!

 With extreme pain and discomfort, I’m back in the precious metal miners (or I should say miner).
 Similar to past experiences with commodity stocks, I’m assuming the miners will continue to fall and I will not be able to time their bottom perfectly.
-My plan is to gradually add to the position during the decline, but will not exceed my pain threshold (during the last miner bear market the weight in the absolute return portfolio peaked between 10%-15%).
+My plan is to gradually add to the position during the decline, but will not exceed my pain threshold.
 In addition to my pain threshold, my weight will likely be limited by the number of small cap miners that pass my balance sheet requirements and other guidelines (mine locations, all-in costs, reserve life, etc.).